 Thousands of images, video and sound files from dozens of Smithsonian museums, archives, and libraries.

 A database of 5,364,032 freely usable media files to which anyone can contribute.
-“You never what you’re going to get, but it may be splendid.”
+“You never know what you’re going to get, but it may be splendid.”